Enselic/git-repo-language-trends/README.md

 a graph.
 Stacked area chart is recommended.

 # Example
-Simply pass the file extensions of the languages you want the trend for.
+Simply pass the file extensions of the languages you want the trend for to `--filter`.
 ```
 % cd ~/src/your-project
-% git-repo-language-trends .cpp .rs
+% git-repo-language-trends --filter .cpp .rs
            .cpp    .rs
 2021-01-23 121     0
 2021-01-22 107     0